Thinking about starting a blog?

 All I ever needed to know about life I learned in kindergarten.
 Except blogging, they didn’t teach blogging.
 So I’m learning about that on Pinterest.

-Tailwind – Automation station!
-A lot of my website visitors come from Pinterest – and I don’t even write anything all that useful!
-So take it from a nonsense blogger, you really can drive traffic from Pinterest.
-Tailwind auto schedules your pins for you which saves a lot of time.
+Automation station!
+Much of my blog traffic comes from Pinterest since it works as a visual search engine.
+So I create a lot of pins for my posts using Canva and then tailwind auto schedules your pins for you which saves a lot of time.
 Get a free trial and $15 off if you decide to upgrade after your first 100 pins.

-This is How I Blog – I’m pinning new blogging stuff all the time, follow along!
+I’m pinning new blogging tips on my Blogging Tips Pinterest Board all the time, follow along!

 Let me know if you start a blog!
 I want to read about all your hopes, dreams, and deepest secrets.
 Or your cheesecake recipe.
 That too.